ACPBench Hard: Unrestrained Reasoning about Action, Change, and Planning: Introduction

-In this work, we build upon ACPBench to alleviate the limitations that were originally imposed.
-We devise open-ended, generative versions of questions for the same 7 tasks.
-Further, we introduce another, challenging task of finding an action that takes us closer to the goal, a task that corresponds to the ability to perform {\em optimal} planning \cite{bylander-aij1994}.
+In this work, we create a generative version of ACPBench to alleviate these limitations.
+We devise open-ended, generative versions of questions for the same 7 tasks, and add a new challenging task of finding an action that takes us closer to the goal, a task that corresponds to the ability to perform {\em optimal} planning \cite{bylander-aij1994}.
 For each of these tasks, we introduce an evaluator, which scores a possible answer to the open-ended questions.
-We generate an evaluation set of questions based on a wide collection of 13 Planning Domain Definition Language (PDDL) \cite{mcdermott-aimag2000} domains from ACPBench, which we call {\em ACPBench Hard}, in an attempt to evaluate the ability of large language models to produce reliable components for automated planners, as models that perform well on these tasks could in principle be integrated into a planner or be used directly as a policy.
+We generate an evaluation set of questions based on a wide collection of 13 Planning Domain Definition Language (PDDL) \cite{mcdermott-aimag2000} domains from ACPBench, which we call {\em ACPBench Hard}.
+The core idea is to evaluate the LLMs' ability to produce reliable components for automated planners, as LLMs that perform well on these tasks could be integrated into a planner or be used directly as a policy~\cite{kambhampati-et-al-icml2024}.